Welcome to the Lake Tarpon Information Center

 Information for Residents

-Animal Capture can remove nuisance
+Animal Capture can remove

 Florida Dock Lease Fees for property zoned commercial or multi-family residential